Heresy in the Catholic Church: History

+In the thirteenth century heresy was defined by Robert Grosseteste as "an opinion chosen by human preference contrary to holy scripture, publicly avowed and obstinately held", a conscious intellectual choice not a private doubt.

-In the thirteenth century heresy was defined by Thomas Aquinas as "a species of infidelity in men who, having professed the faith of Christ, corrupt its dogmas".
-Aquinas continues:
+It was further elaborated by Thomas Aquinas as "a species of infidelity in men who, having professed the faith of Christ, corrupt its dogmas".
+Aquinas notes:

+According to Jesuit historian David Collins, in the roughly 700 years following the demise of the Roman Empire, there was only a single known execution of a heretic.
+However, in 1160s, Western European states adopted more extreme policies.

 Then-Catholic priest Martin Luther made comments that were later summarized in the 1520 bull Exsurge Domine as: "Haereticos comburi est contra voluntatem Spiritus" ("It is contrary to the Spirit to burn heretics").
 This summary was one of the statements specifically censured in this papal bull.
 When Luther did not accept the bull nor to give a broad recantation of his writings, he was excommunicated in the subsequent 1521 papal bull Decet Romanum Pontificem.

 Jansenism was an early modern theological movement popular in France in the mid-seventeenth century, that held that only a certain portion of humanity was predestined to be saved.
 The heresy according to Roman Catholic doctrine, lay in denying the role of free will in the acceptance and use of grace.
-Jansenism asserts that God's role in the infusion of grace cannot be resisted and does not require human assent whereas the orthodox position holds that "God's free initiative demands man's free response"—that is, humans freely assent or refuse God's gift of grace.